cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 Now you have a small but fully functional Node.js application.

 ### Declaring dependencies using NPM
 The next step is to declare app dependencies.
 Node.js tracks dependencies using npm.
 The dependency requirements must be specified in a `package.json`-file in your project's root directory.
 For the Hello World application, the only requirement is Express.
-This is shown in the json file below -
+This is shown in the json file below:

 ~~~json
 {